 - The phone rings continuously without ever connecting.

-- There’s no ringing tone or any kind of audio whatsoever.
+- There’s no ringing tone or any audio whatsoever.

 If it seems like your number has been blocked, you can try dialing *82 before dialing out.
 This will unblock your number and allow you through any filters the receiver has put in place.